 The Honors Colleges

 Whether attending ASU, NAU, or UArizona, a Flinn Scholar will live and study at the university’s on-campus residential Honors college alongside Flinn Scholars and other excelling students from throughout Arizona, the country, and world.

 Barrett, The Honors College at ASU, the University Honors College at NAU, and the University of Arizona Honors College all feature modern facilities with multiple residential options, dining rooms, classrooms, faculty offices, workout facilities, and communal areas.

 The flexibility provided by the Honors colleges—the best of a major research university as well as the best of a great liberal arts college—is a critical factor in finding the right fit.

-When that flexibility is bolstered by support from the Flinn Scholars Program and the catalytic network of the nearly 700-strong Flinn Scholars community of current Scholars and alumni, choosing the right university for a world-class education becomes much easier.
+When that flexibility is bolstered by support from the Flinn Scholars Program and the catalytic network of the more than 700-strong Flinn Scholars community of current Scholars and alumni, choosing the right university for a world-class education becomes much easier.